Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnimeOnAndroid.md

     4. `Landscape` your `Android` to have a proper view of the `asbplayer`

-    5. You can now mine with `Yomichan`
+    5. You can now mine with `Yomitan`
         - See [Anime Mining Demo](https://xelieu.github.io/jp-lazy-guide/setupAnimeOnPC/#info-1-anime-mining-demo)
         - Unfortunately, to get `Picture`, `screenshot` manually and upload it to your card details in `Ankidroid`